damiendart/notes/photoshop.markdown

 ---------------------------------

-  1. Open up the scanned inked artwork and use _Levels_ and _Threshold_ adjustment layer to improve the line quality and whites.
+  1. Open up the scanned inked artwork and use _Levels_ and _Threshold_ adjustment layers to improve the line quality and whites.
   2. At the bottom of the _Channels_ palette, click on _Load channel as selection_ to create a selection of the white areas of the image.
   3. Invert the selection and on a new transparent layer fill the